syncfusion/blazor-docs/src/common/common/how-to/customize-font-size-and-color.md

     ```

-    > **Note:** For production purposes and minimal requirement, Syncfusion provides an option to generate scripts and styles of selective control by using the Custom Resource Generator (CRG) web tool.
+    > **Note:** Syncfusion provides an option to generate custom interop scripts and styles of selective components by using the Custom Resource Generator (CRG) web tool for the production environment.
 Refer to this [link](https://crg.syncfusion.com/) for more details on CRG.

 7. Run the application.
 The styles are applied in our Blazor component.